plotly/plotly.py/doc/python/sunburst-charts.md

     thumbnail: thumbnail/sunburst.gif
 ---

 Sunburst plots visualize hierarchical data spanning outwards radially from root to leaves.
-The sunburst sector hierarchy is determined by the entries in `labels` (`names` in `px.sunburst`) and in `parents`.
+Similar to [Icicle charts](https://plotly.com/python/icicle-charts/) and [Treemaps](https://plotly.com/python/treemaps/), the hierarchy is defined by `labels` (`names` for `px.icicle`) and `parents` attributes.
 The root starts from the center and children are added to the outer rings.

-Main arguments:

-1. `labels` (`names` in `px.sunburst` since `labels` is reserved for overriding columns names): sets the labels of sunburst sectors.
-2. `parents`: sets the parent sectors of sunburst sectors.
-An empty string `''` is used for the root node in the hierarchy.
-In this example, the root is "Eve".
-3. `values`: sets the values associated with sunburst sectors, determining their width (See the `branchvalues` section below for different modes for setting the width).

 ### Basic Sunburst Plot with plotly.express